Drinking Yourself to Death: The 3 Stages of Alcoholism

 First and foremost, alcoholism is a disease.
 No one chooses it, even if it seems like their only priority.
 Abusive alcohol use literally changes the pathways in the brain.
 If you have a loved one you suspect has a drinking problem or you’re drinking yourself to death, it’s never too late.
 It’ll take some hard work and dedication, but you can get better.
 Learn the progression of the three stages of alcoholism below.

 Like anything intense, full-blown alcoholism doesn’t start right away.
 It doesn’t develop overnight or without warning signs.

 It may seem like it does from the outside, but that’s because the first stages of alcoholism are easy to control.
 They don’t look like what we call “addiction.”

 As an addiction progresses, the person in question becomes more and more secretive.
 They may be ashamed of their oncoming disorder and go to great lengths to hide their behavior.

 This stage can look different for everyone, but it’s characterized by lying and isolation.
 They may withdraw from normal group activities, show up late or leave early.

 These are the warning stages friends and family normally miss since it just seems like they’re being a little off.

 If you confront them about this behavior, it’s unlikely you’ll get a straight answer.
 They may get defensive and emotional that you think they have a problem.
 This isn’t your fault – it’s something they’re dealing with themselves.

 Unfortunately, you can’t make an addict listen to reason until their ready.
-Even if they’re still in the early stages.
+Even if they’re still in the early stages of alcoholism.
 Their decisions are ultimately up to them, as harmful as they may be.

 Drinking Yourself to Death: Stage One